-To address the research gaps, we define the expected transitions matrix to compute the gap between the actual matrix and the expected one, measuring the social mobility of education.
-An expected transitions matrix must address both the difficulty and directionality problems while remaining country-specific to eliminate unobserved fixed effects such as culture and institutions.
+To address the research gaps, we define the expected transition matrix to compute the gap between the actual matrix and the expected one, measuring the social mobility of education.
+An expected transition matrix must address both the difficulty and directionality problems while remaining country-specific to eliminate unobserved fixed effects such as culture and institutions.
 Therefore, we start with the original education distribution of the parent generation, where P1 is the probability of a parent having education level 1, P2 for level 2, P3 for level 3, P4 for level 4, and P5 for level 5.
 Our goal is to establish the destination education distribution of the child generation while preserving the original distribution.
 In other words, the row sums of the expected matrix at each parent education level must equal those of the actual matrix:

 5